tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 * Note that the `WHERE` clause is highly customizable, and can use several operators like `<` (less than), `>` (greater than), and `=` (equal to).

-Walk through the solution to the third and final bonus question.
+Now, walk through the solutions for the third and final bonus questions.

 * Queries can be filtered even further with the `AND` clause.
 This clause allows users to specify more than one condition in their query.